juanpallotta/LPP/README.md

 This advisor is also applicable to any other script in the project.

 ## Building:
-To compile and run all the modules, just run the Linux shell script named: `compile_All.sh`.
+To compile all the modules, just run the Linux shell script named: `compile_All.sh`.
+This is a simple Linux script wich enter to the folders of each module and run the make command passing the makefile as argument.
-At the moment, the compiler output will show some warnings, please, forget them for now).
+At the moment, the compiler output will show some warnings.
+All of them will be cleared up in the future versions.

+_____________________________________________________________________________

 ## Configuring and running LPP modules:
 In this section, how to configure each module will be described.
 This is done by setting the variables in the configuration file (extention `.conf`, located in the folder `/Lidar_Configuration_Files`).
+Then, this file should be passed as a third argument to the module.

+<u>Configuration file data format:</u>
+In this files, all the parameters needed for the analysis must be set, and only 2 main ideas have to be taken into account:
+1. Comments are defined by "`#`" character.
+2. Variables definition has to follow the convention `VAR_NAME = VALUE`, and a minimun of 1 space character has to be placed before and after the `=` character.
+The variables can be integers, float, double or string data format.
+3. Some variables have to be set as vectors, separating each element be the character "`:`", for instance: `VAR_NAME = VALUE1 : VALUE2 : VALUE3`.
+The number of elements depends on the variable, and how LPP has it implemented.
+In order to minimize the mistakes related to this, read the comments in the previous lines of the variable definition.
+In case that the numbers of elements doesn't meet the right values, LPP will show a warning and exit the execution.

 ### `lidarAnalysis_PDL0`: Converting raw lidar files in a single NetCDF file:
-This module is used to merge the raw lidar into a single NetCDF file.
+This module is used to merge the raw lidars files located in a folder (passed as first argument), into a single NetCDF file (passed as a second argument).
+The configuration file is passed as third argument.

 An example of how to run this module using the example files included in this release can be:

     ./lidarAnalysis_PDL0 ../signalTest/Brazil/SPU/20210730/ ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc analysisParameters_PDL0_Brazil.conf